 Table 2 lists each piece of evidence that might support either the conclusion that the Maunder Minimum Sun was "2008-like" or "ephemeral-like" based on our analysis in Section 2, together with our informed guess about which scenario the evidence supports.
 If we could derive reasonably accurate likelihood ratios for each piece of evidence listed, we could compute Bayesian estimates of the posterior odds ratio, and, hence, the likelihood of one scenario occurring over another.
-Unfortunately, we cannot; at best, we could argue that the cosmogenic dataeclipse observations, for example, makes it more likely than not that the Sun was in an ephemeral-only state.
+Unfortunately, we cannot; at best, we could argue that the eclipse observations, for example, makes it more likely than not that the Sun was in an ephemeral-only state.
 On the other hand, with exclusive scenarios, the odds must add to one, so that many pieces of evidence modestly favoring one outcome, at the same time discount the alternative.
-Thus, we suggest, that the list presented in Table 2 is stronger more stronger favors the "ephemeral-like" scenario than might be intuited otherwise and the proponents of a 2008-like Sun must identify additional evidence to support this positionotherwise intuited.
+Thus, we suggest, that the list presented in Table 2 more stronger favors the "ephemeral-like" scenario than might be otherwise intuited.